apache/pulsar-site/docs/concepts-messaging.md

 ### Performance

-With persistent topics, all messages are durably persisted on disks, whereas with non-persistent topics, brokers don't persist messages and immediately send acks back to the producer as soon as that message is delivered to connected brokers, so Non-persistent messaging is usually faster than persistent messaging.
-Producers thus see comparatively low publish latency with non-persistent topic.
+With persistent topics, all messages are durably persisted on disks, whereas with non-persistent topics, brokers don't persist messages and immediately send acks back to the producer as soon as that message is delivered to connected brokers, so non-persistent messaging is usually faster than persistent messaging.
+Producers thus see comparatively low publish latency with non-persistent topics.

 ### Client API